 Entanglement.
 One word.
 Four syllables.
 A euphemism for an extra-marital relationship that broke the internet.
-While our celebrity obsessed culture watched the fantasy we purported of the pristine image of the Will Smith and Jada Pinkett-Smith marriage implode bursting our own bubbles in a series of interviews (August, Jada) and a new R&B banger, I wondered to myself how they managed to continue to survive in their new space of “life-partnership.”
+While our celebrity obsessed culture watched the fantasy we purported of the pristine image of the Will Smith and Jada Pinkett-Smith marriage implode bursting our own bubbles through a series of interviews (August, Jada) and an R&B banger, I wondered to myself how they managed to continue to survive in their new space of “life-partnership.”

 Marriage is hard.
 It is in and of itself the definition of an entanglement: “To involve in difficulties.”
 I have been married for eight years.
 My husband and I have been together for 11.
 I learn more and more about myself and him every day we are married.
 Some of these learnings are positive.
 Some are negative.
 But they are always revealing as we continue to grow and evolve in our own individual ways.
 And as with any revelation—be it positive or negative—of who we are and who we’re becoming it is not always easy to swallow.
 I am not the same person I was when we met and I was 22 and he 29.
 In a relationship, especially in marriage, it is necessary that people grow together or you inevitably grow apart.